BryantSarabia/mde-homework-5/refined-model.md

 ## 🔗 General Changes

 - Abstract Class `Taggable`: ➕ Introduced in the new model.
 Contains the tags attribute, allowing tagging for reusable components.
+- The type `UUID` has been replaced with an auto-incrementing integer for the `id` attribute in all classes.
+- The attribute `description` has been removed from all classes.

 ---